ashanb/kafka-relay-test/README.md

 ***Architecuture

-- Backend server container based application.
+- Backend server is a container based application, focusing to deploy as microservice in kubernetes cluster.

-- Code Written as maven modules to easy readabilty and separate the purpose.
+- Code written as maven modules to easy readabilty and separate the purpose.
 ![image](https://user-images.githubusercontent.com/3264237/160290209-b63c5105-71e9-4ace-9ef7-4fc83ecefc1e.png)

-- Toeken Validation is not a direct part of this project, that's why it's in boot :)
+- Token Validation is not a direct part of this project, that's why it's in boot :)

 - Yugabyte taken as the database as it contains all three dbs (NoSQL: Cassandra, Relational: Postgress, In Mememory: Redis)

 - Cassandra DB taken to store the Incoming IOT Data (iot_event_data_tab), Cassandra known for FAST DB Writes.
 ![image](https://user-images.githubusercontent.com/3264237/160290659-8b757abd-762f-42dd-8dae-ab7c39851953.png)

 - Thought to use "Postgress DB" as persistent Event Model information storing. (but couldn't complete :/)

 - Thought to use "Redis DB" as fast access cache Event Model file store (but couldn't complete :/), Idea was to flush the Redis DB in a event of staructure change.

 ***Limitations

 - Can not dynamically update event model files, but can be improved with above design architecure.

-- I have tested with large set of events, it worked, but at the moment there is no load balancing or auto scale up functinality.
+- I have tested with large set of events, it worked, but at the moment there is no load balancing or auto scale up functinality, so it will break in somepoint.

 ***Improvements

 - Dynamically update event model files.

 - Maintain In Memeory Event Model cache.

 - Add more integration tets (automatted).

 - Code Coverage with Sonar Cloud etc.

 - Run Trivy Container Scan.

 - Run Dependency Scan.

+- Many more.

 Some Useful Referances:

 [1] https://www.yugabyte.com/
 [2] https://openliberty.io/guides/microprofile-jwt.html#configuring-microprofile-jwt
 [3] https://openliberty.io/docs/22.0.0.2/reference/feature/mpReactiveStreams-1.0.html